jaywcjlove/ejs-cli/core/README.md

 ## Command Help

 Below is a help of commands you might find useful.
+You can use the `ejsc` and `ejs-cli` commands:

 ```shell
 Usage: ejs-cli <source...> [options]